afrozk05/afroz-kazi-java-test/store-application/README.md

    Percentage calculation is applied, post that bulk discount is applied on total bill amount.
    Total discount= percentage discount + bulk discount.
    Have predefined grocery items as {"apple", "banana", "orange", "milk", "bread", "eggs", "cheese", "rice", "pasta"}

+6. Code Coverage
+   Go to project directory from command line interface and type mvn clean test.
+Report will be generated in target/site/index.html